highmobility/hmkit-crypto-java/README.md

-tests require osx/linux platform to verify crypto with core

-# HMKit Crypto
+# HMKit Crypto Telematics

-This repository contains the Certificate classes and public Crypto methods(sign, keygen).
+High-Mobility Telematics container, Certificate classes and public Crypto methods(sign, keygen).
+It is implemented in pure Java, using BouncyCastle provider.

 ### Dependencies

 * hmkit-utils
+* bouncycastle security provider: bcprov-jdk15on

 ### Setup

-* Follow the setup process in either HMKit Android or HMKit OEM projects.
+* clone the repo
+* `./gradlew test`

 ### Install

-Releases are pushed to jcenter.
+Releases are pushed to mavenCentral().
 To include hmkit-crypto in your project, add to build.gradle:

 ```
 repositories {
-  jcenter()
+  mavenCentral()
 }

 dependencies {
-  // Depending on your environment, use hmkit-oem or hmkit-android to get the transitive crypto
-  // dependency
-  // implementation 'com.highmobility:hmkit-oem:2.0.0'
+  implementation 'com.highmobility:hmkit-crypto-telematics:0.0.1'
-  // or
-  // implementation 'com.highmobility:hmkit-android:2.0.3@aar' { transitive = true }
 }
 ```

-Find the latest version names in https://bintray.com/high-mobility/maven/
+Find the latest version names in mavenCentral.

 ## Certificates

 Access Certificate and Device Certificate are represented in this library.
 The certificates will always be converted to raw bytes that are accessible with `Bytes getBytes()` method.
 You can always add a signature later with `setSignature(Signature)`.
 You can get the certificate data without the signature with getCertificateData().

+All the Certificate fields(Issuer, DeviceSerial) also inherit from Bytes class whose methods can be used for general initialisation, comparison and description.

 ### AccessCertificate